-1. to provide you with a strong mathematical background with the necessary to apply your expertise to the solution of real finance problems.

-2. to provide you with a systematic understanding of core areas in mathematical models, techniques, numerical methods and data analysis in finance as well as source advanced topics in one or more of these areas.

-3. to develop your skills so that you are able to formulate a well posed problem from a description in financial language, carry out relevant mathematical and/or statistical analysis, develop an appropriate numerical scheme and/or statistical algorithm, present and interpret these results.

-4. to lay the foundation for further research or for a career as a quantitative analyst into a financial or other institution.
+- 1. to provide you with a strong mathematical background with the necessary to apply your expertise to the solution of real finance problems. - 2. to provide you with a systematic understanding of core areas in mathematical models, techniques, numerical methods and data analysis in finance as well as source advanced topics in one or more of these areas. - 3. to develop your skills so that you are able to formulate a well posed problem from a description in financial language, carry out relevant mathematical and/or statistical analysis, develop an appropriate numerical scheme and/or statistical algorithm, present and interpret these results. - 4. to lay the foundation for further research or for a career as a quantitative analyst into a financial or other institution.

-More information about the programme, its outcomes, governance and regulation, is detailed in the Programme Specification, which can be found on the Course Website.
+More information about the programme can be found on the Course Website.